 A lot is packed into a small space here.
 More than 1300 species of Swedish and foreign herbs, flowers, trees, shrubs and hedges.
 Perennial and annual.
 Some start flowering in early spring, and then they follow in succession all through the summer.
 The beds are planted in accordance with Linnaeus’ sexual system.
 Only plants that Linnaeus is known to have cultivated are grown here.
 When the Swedish Linnaeus Society restored Linnéträdgården in the early 1900s, they followed Linnaeus’ scrupulous notes, sketches, treatises and letters.

 The university kept an academic garden mainly for the cultivation of medicinal plants for medical research and education.
 According to Linnaeus, an orangery was vital to an academic garden, so he had one built where delicate plants could be kept during the winter.

 World-famous visitor destination

 Today Linnéträdgården, with its Orangeriet (Orangery) and Linnémuseet (Linnaeus Museum), is one of Uppsala’s internationally best-known visitor destinations.
 The garden is open to visitors from May to September.
 Orangeriet can be hired for conferences and functions throughout the year.
-A 1700s market is held one weekend in August, with the garden full of people in period dress, and exciting attractions such as historical games.
-The summer restaurant serves food, coffee and drinks under a canopy of lime trees.
+A 1700s market is held one weekend in May, with the garden full of people in period dress, and exciting attractions such as historical games.
+The summer café serves Swedish fika, coffee and drinks under a canopy of lime trees.
 The garden’s shop sells many of Linnaeus’ treatises and books, as well as Linnaeus souvenirs, etc.